SyedMa3/ncf/README.md

 I wanted to build a movie recommendation system and use deep learning for it.
 So I came across NCF and it seemed like a good starting point so I implemented it.

-I am also planning it to integrate it with a fully functional website so that I build an end-to-end movie recommendation system.

 To tackle the cold-start problem, we can ask the users to mention a few movies he liked and then proceed.

 ## Evaluation Protocols: